 Skip to main content

-Migrating from CircleCI to Harness CI
+Migrate from CircleCI to Harness CI

-• Harness CI provides proprietary technologies like Cache Intelligence and Test Intelligence, which make Harness CI four times faster than other leading CI tools.
+Harness CI provides proprietary technologies, like Cache Intelligence and Test Intelligence, which make Harness CI four times faster than other leading CI tools.

 • Harness Cache Intelligence is a proprietary technology that reduces pipeline execution time by automatically caching well-known directories for languages like Java and Node.js.
-Manage and flush the cache in the Harness user interface.

 • Harness Policy as Code is a centralized policy management and rules service that leverages the Open Policy Agent (OPA) to meet compliance requirements across software delivery and enforce governance policies.